Joe Trippi: National

 Trippi worked on a number of recent House victories for Representatives Tulsi Gabbard, Janice Hahn, Mark Takano, and Seth Moulton.
 Moulton, a former Marine from Massachusetts, won in a shocking come-from-behind upset.
 The campaign overcame millions in outside spending to beat 18-year incumbent John Tierney in the primary and Richard Tisei in the targeted general election.
 In a 2015 article from The Boston Globe, Moulton recalled nationally renowned pollster Mark Mellman telling him to quit the race because it would be "statistically impossible" to win.

 In 2017, Trippi worked on the special election to fill the Senate seat vacated by Jeff Sessions on behalf of former US Attorney for the Northern District of Alabama Doug Jones.
 In his victory speech, Jones referred to Trippi as the "greatest political consultant in the world".

 After the historic come-from-behind victory in Alabama, Trippi worked for Democratic candidates in both of the 2018 United States Senate elections in Mississippi Trippi worked with Howard Sherman for seat currently held by incumbent Roger Wicker, and with former Secretary of Agriculture Mike Espy in the special election for the Senate seat vacated by Thad Cochran who decided to resign for health reasons.
 In 2018, Trippi worked on the campaign of Janet Garrett, a retired schoolteacher and union leader running to unseat the conservative founder of the Freedom Caucus, U.S. Rep. Jim Jordan, in Ohio's 4th congressional district.

-Trippi currently serves as senior adviser to Senator Doug Jones and Senate candidate Teresa Tomlinson.
+Trippi served as senior adviser to Senator Doug Jones and Senate candidate Teresa Tomlinson.

 Trippi joined The Lincoln Project in July 2021 as a senior advisor.